mcharouk/aws/AdvancedArchitectingOnAWS/Module_13/CloudFrontFunctions/README_DEMO.md

 # Demo

+* Cloudfront makes time to deploy when a change is requested, this is why distribution is pre configured in the demo

 ## Show console

 * show cloudfront function
 * in **Policies**, show **origin request policy** named **S3-UserDeviceType**
+* Origin Request Policy is used to
+  * forward fields to origin
+  * forward fields to edge computing functions (CloudFront functions / Lambda@edge)
 * all is configured at behavior level (origin request policy and cloudfront function)
+* Note that cloudfront function logs destination can be configured in Distribution settings (Logging section)
+  * In this demo, no destination has been provided so it's not possible to see the logs

 ## Execute demo scripts